Nederlandse versie

 The edible-nest swiftlet are not the only ones to produce edible nests, the black-nest swiftlets also build such nests, though of a slightly less refined composition.
 They dare to mix their saliva with twigs and feathers, and even with excrement.
 Not immediately appetizing, but still valuable enough to be harvested.

 White nest or black nest, it doesn't matter; the nests need to be purified before using them in the kitchen.
 This is done very carefully, with toothbrush and tweezers.
 It's a labour-intensive process.
 The best quality sells for several thousand dollars per kilogram.
-A bowl of soup cooked from these nests will quickly cost 25 euros.
+A bowl of soup cooked from these nests will easily cost 25 euros.

 More than half an hour after our departure from Sukau, we reach the AH150, the familiar Pan Borneo Highway, under fairly dense clouds.